 Some of the technical changes to the Stark Law under the final rule include:

-- Eliminating requirements for compliance with AKS and billing and claims submission laws from.
+- Removing requirements from Stark exceptions that arrangements must not violate state and federal laws and regulations governing billing and claims submissions.
 AKS compliance will still be a requirement for the fair market value compensation exception (42 CFR 411.357(l)).

 - Modifications to the physician recruitment exception to require physician practices to sign documents of the recruiting arrangement only when remuneration is provided to the physician indirectly through payments to the practice, and the practice does not pass through all remuneration from the hospital.